This guide gives an overview of the actions that a Group Administrator can perform to manage a Group within the platform.

 To share your group, visit the Members tab in the Admin panel of your group.

 Then, click the Add Members + button in the top right of the page.

 You will then see a search box, type in the name of the person you want to add and select their account from the list.

 A list of your Group's members will then appear as they are added.

 Alternatively, you can click the Add Organisation button if you want to add all users from your Organisation to your group.

-If you have a large number of users in your group, use the search feature to filter the members list.
-You can then see what role that user has, change their role and remove them from the group.
+If you have a large number of users in your group, you may use the search feature to filter the members list.
+You can then see what role that user has, change their role, and remove them from the group.

 Adding Members - Community Group